scanabc/testdrive/index.md

 ## Case Jani Kenttälä

 When I was a teenager, I swore that I'll never become an entrepreneur.
-Two exits later, I am very happy I didn't keep my promise.
+Two exits later, I am very happy that I didn't keep my promise.
-While there are a lot of good signs that my attitude is not shared with people planning their future today, I still wonder how many good ideas are left undone because of misconceptions about entrepreneurship.
+While there are a lot of good signs that new generation is more adventorous, I still wonder: how many good ideas are left undone because of misconceptions about entrepreneurship.

-Years later, I ended up in a situation where I could give entrepreneurship a try.
+Years after I made my promise, I ended up in a situation where I could give entrepreneurship a spin.
 Me and my colleagues at the University of Oulu thought we had something to contribute to the world.
 We had two options.
 Spread the word through academic papers, or through a commercial company.
 I had just gone a heavyish process of writing my